iramler/stat_289_score/frhinehart/readme.txt

 3) **Commit** (sending the file to the repo to commit to an update)
 - in the terminal:
- git add -m "a brief message indicating that you're sending"
+ git commit -m "a brief message indicating that you're sending"

 4) **Push** files to the repo
 - in the terminal:
  git push

-Worked when says "Everything up-to-date"

 If you get ahead on branches:
  git reset HEAD~1
 (You can change the 1 to other vaules if you are ahead by more than one commit)